MurphyAdam/js-img2base64/README.md

 # js-img2base64
 Converts an image to Base64.
-You could pass a maximum size of an image, and an array of valid extensions.
-This package has no external dependecy packages.
+You could pass a maximum size of an image in megabytes, and an array of valid extensions.
+This package has no external dependency packages.
 ```js
 var imageToBase64 = require('js-img2base64');
 ```